 These easy to make whistles are an excellent recycling craft.
 They make great toys or maybe even party favors.
-This is a guide about making a bottle cap whistle
+This is a page about making a bottle cap whistle

 Save the earth and make some noise while you do it!
 Use two bottle caps and a soda can to create the cutest little whistle that actually works.

 Total Time: 30 minutes

 Yield: 1 whistle

 Source: Check out this guy's video to watch it in action

 - Cut the top and bottom off your empty can.
 Cut down the can vertically so you have one large rectangular sheet.

 - From the rectangular sheet, cut a long strip that is as wide as the tab from the can and as tall as the can when standing up.
 Now, cut a small rectangle as wide and tall as 2 can tabs next to each other.